memorisanka/technological_path_API/README.md

 Once the app is running, you can access the web interface by navigating to http://localhost:8000 in your web browser.<br><br>

-To upload a file, click the "Choose file" button and select a file from your local machine.
-Then click the "Upload" button.

 ### Stopping the App